watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_bipolar_1D.rst

 All equations are coded as "constraints" (Pyomo).
 Isothermal and isobaric conditions apply.

-The model has been validated against the experimental data available from Wilhelm et al. (2002) [6]_ as well as bipolar membrane information available online: Fumatech, Technical Data Sheet for
+The model has been validated against the experimental data available from Wilhelm et al. (2002) [6]_,bipolar membrane information available online: Fumatech, Technical Data Sheet for
-Fumasep FBM, 2020 [10]_.
-Additional inputs were obtained from from  Ionescu, Viorel (2023) [11]_.
+Fumasep FBM, 2020 [10]_ (additional inputs were obtained from from  Ionescu, Viorel (2023) [11]_) and bench scale experimental data provided by the New Mexico State University team.